 Sergent holds an MBA from Institut Telecom.Back to Top

 Julien Mitelberg is the Co-Founder and Chief Operating Officer of Cellfish, based in the New York headquarters.
-Mitelberg is responsible for bringing together a team of highly skilled professionals between offices in New York, San Diego and Montreal that now work with the most popular U.S. sports and entertainment franchises including the NFL, NBA, NHL, adidas, Marvel, Universal Music and FOX STUDIOS.
+He oversees an international team of highly skilled professionals that create innovative licensed apps for the most popular U.S. sports and entertainment franchises including the NFL, NBA, NHL, adidas, Marvel, Universal Music and FOX Studios.

 Mitelberg holds a Master of Science from Institut Telecom.Back to Top

 Val Katayev is the founder and CEO of ToneMedia, a company Cellfish acquired in June 2013.
 He founded ToneMedia in 2012 around the the web's most searched category – music content and song lyrics – to pinpoint the buying interests of highly engaged consumers, providing advertisers with a hyper-targeted solution to reach the right audiences.
 The company works with over 50 hand-picked publishers with a combined global reach to 120 million music fans per month, including 55 million in the U.S. While at ToneMedia, Katayev developed ToneTargeting, a patent pending tech that evaluates consumer demo, buying habits and hobbies based on musical preferences.
 Prior to ToneMedia, Katayev founded ToneFuse in 2009, which he grew to become the world's largest ringtone marketing platform.
 Also in 2009, Katayev co-founded the early foundation for MobileFuse, one of the leading premium mobile ad networks reaching 85 percent of mobile web users in the U.S. In 2001, Katayev founded Poise Media, an industry leader in performance and paid search marketing, while still attending City University of New York where he graduated in 2000 with a degree in business finance.Back to Top